SeaNews Türkiye - Maritime Intelligence

 Can a sharp turn cause sinking?

-the ship has got a very small GM (Meta centric Height), or negative GM this can
+First, if the ship has got a very small GM (Meta centric Height), or negative GM this can occur.

 The metacentric height (GM) is a measurement of the initial static stability of a floating body.